Top Ukrainian official says Kyiv finds Indian-made components in Russian attack drones

 Yermak stressed that these drones actively target civilians and soldiers alike, causing widespread destruction.
 He called for international cooperation to cut off Russia’s access to foreign-made components, particularly those used in unmanned aerial systems.

-Along with the drone component allegations, Yermak criticised countries that continued to purchase Russian energy.
+Along with the drone component allegations, Yermak criticized countries that continued to purchase Russian energy.
 He argued that such trade indirectly finances Moscow’s military campaign.
 “Buying Russian energy resources is financing war, which does not contribute to peace,” he added.
+This comment echoes ongoing calls from Ukrainian leadership, urging nations to reduce their dependence on Russian oil and gas, a major source of revenue for Moscow’s defense expenditures.

-India’s Delicate Diplomatic Balance
+India’s Diplomatic Tightrope

 India has maintained a delicate diplomatic balance throughout the Russia-Ukraine conflict.
 On one hand, New Delhi has strengthened trade relations with Russia, particularly in the energy sector.
 On the other, it has maintained diplomatic neutrality and has repeatedly called for peaceful resolution through dialogue.